-Member should take appropriate measures with regards to ensuring the smooth transit of generic medicines.
-Therefore a proprietor of a European Union Trade Mark should not have the right to prevent any third parties from bringing goods, in the context of commercial activity, into the customs territory of the Member State based upon similarities, perceived or actual, between the international non-proprietary name (INN) for the active ingredient in the medicines and a registered trademark.
+(18c) Member States should take appropriate measures with a view to ensuring the smooth transit of generic medicines.
+A proprietor of a European Union trade mark should not have the right to prevent any third party from bringing goods, in the context of commercial activity, into the customs territory of a Member State based upon similarities, perceived or actual, between the international non-proprietary name (INN) for the active ingredient in the medicines and a registered trade mark.

-(23) In order to more effectively prevent the entry of infringing goods, particularly in the context of sales over the Internet, the proprietor should be entitled to prohibit the importing of such goods into the Union where it is only the consignor of the goods who acts for commercial purposes.
+(19) In order to more effectively prevent the entry of infringing goods, particularly in the context of sales over the Internet, the proprietor should be entitled to prohibit the importing of such goods into the Union, where it is only the consignor of the goods who acts for commercial purposes.

-(23) In order to more effectively prevent the entry of counterfeit goods, particularly in the context of sale over the internet delivered in small consignments as defined by regulation (EC) 608/2013 the proprietor of a validly registered European Union trade mark should be entitled to prohibit the importing of such goods into the Union where it is only the consignor of the counterfeit goods who acts for commercial purposes.
-In cases where such measures are taken Member States should ensure that the individual or entity that had ordered the goods is informed of the reason for the measures as well as of their legal rights vis-a-vis the consignor.
+(19) In order to more effectively prevent the entry of counterfeit goods, particularly in the context of sales over the internet delivered in small consignments as defined by Regulation (EU) No 608/2013, the proprietor of a validly registered European Union trade mark should be entitled to prohibit the importing of such goods into the Union where it is only the consignor of the counterfeit goods who acts in the course of trade.
+In cases where such measures are taken.
+Member States should ensure that the individuals or entities that had ordered the goods are informed of the reason for the measures as well as of their legal rights vis-a-vis the consignor.